boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 > **IMPORTANT:** The `Formatting section` will be enabled when the widget is configured, and it will be hidden if the row field is configured.

-This allows you to change the `color` for the column chart.
+This feature enables you to change the `color` for the column chart.

 ![Format Colors](/static/assets/visualizing-data/visualization-widgets/images/column-chart/formatting-color.png)

-It will reflect in the column chart.
+It will be reflected in the column chart.

 ![Formating Data Colors](/static/assets/visualizing-data/visualization-widgets/images/column-chart/formatting-change-color.png)

 #### Advance settings

-The `Advance setting` option will be enabled when only one column and one row is configured.
-You can refer more details from [this section](/visualizing-data/visualization-widgets/column-chart/#how-to-apply-conditional-formatting)
+The `Advance setting` option will be enabled when only one column and one row are configured.
+You can refer to more details from [this section](/visualizing-data/visualization-widgets/column-chart/#how-to-apply-conditional-formatting)

 ![Advance color settings](/static/assets/visualizing-data/visualization-widgets/images/column-chart/advanced-colors.png)

 ## How to apply conditional formatting

-Color in column chart widget can be customized using the color settings available in the `properties` section.
-This will allow the users to improve the visualization in column chart and to distinguish the data based on conditional range values that will let the visualizer to understand what is shown in data.
+The color in the column chart widget can be customized using the color settings available in the `properties` section.
+This will allow users to improve the visualization in the column chart and distinguish the data based on conditional range values, enabling the visualizer to understand what is shown in the data.

 ### How to enable advanced formatting

-1. In the `properties` pane, under the `Formatting` section, check the `Advanced Setting` check box.
+1. In the `properties` pane, under the `Formatting` section, please ensure that you check the `Advanced Setting` check box.

-2. This will open the `Conditional Formatting` dialog.
+2. By doing so, the `Conditional Formatting` dialog will be opened.

 ![Conditional formatting dialog](/static/assets/visualizing-data/visualization-widgets/images/column-chart/formatting-dialog.png)

-3. Select the mode and enter the conditions as required and click the `save` button to apply.
+3. Please select the mode and enter the required conditions, then click the `save` button to apply.

 ![Applying the conditions](/static/assets/visualizing-data/visualization-widgets/images/column-chart/apply-conditions.png)

-4. Now, the widget visualization will be updated based on the conditions.
+4. Now, the widget visualization will be updated according to the conditions.

 ![After applying conditional formatting](/static/assets/visualizing-data/visualization-widgets/images/column-chart/formatted-result.png)

-Refer to the following sections for the detailed steps on using the [Gradient](/visualizing-data/visualization-widgets/column-chart/#gradient-mode), [Rule](/visualizing-data/visualization-widgets/column-chart/#rule-based-condition-mode) and [individual](/visualizing-data/visualization-widgets/column-chart/#individual-mode) modes.
+Please refer to the following sections for detailed steps on using the [Gradient](/visualizing-data/visualization-widgets/column-chart/#gradient-mode), [Rule](/visualizing-data/visualization-widgets/column-chart/#rule-based-condition-mode) and [individual](/visualizing-data/visualization-widgets/column-chart/#individual-mode) modes.

 #### Gradient mode

-You can customize the fill color of the column chart using the gradient based conditional formatting. `This is the default mode.`
+You can customize the fill color of the column chart using the gradient-based conditional formatting. `This is the default mode`.

 #### Based on field

-You can choose any field from the Based-On section to apply the conditions from the drop-down.
+You can select any field from the Based-On section to apply the conditions from the drop-down menu.

 #### Summary type

-You can select the summary type for the selected measure field.
+You can choose the type of summary for the measure field that has been selected.

 #### Low, mid, and high values

 You can define your range by entering the low, mid, and high values.

-> **NOTE:**  It is optional, if no value is entered then the ranges will be auto calculated based on the minimum and maximum values from the data source.
+> **NOTE:**  It is optional.
+If no value is entered, then the ranges will be automatically calculated based on the minimum and maximum values from the data source.

 #### Legend title

 You can enter the title for the column chart legends.

 ### Rule based condition mode

-This allows you to customize the fill color of the column chart based on one or more numerical / text conditions.
+This feature enables you to customize the fill color of the column chart based on one or more numerical/text conditions.

 ![rule mode](/static/assets/visualizing-data/visualization-widgets/images/column-chart/rule-mode.png)

 #### Value type

-The value type drop-down allows you to choose whether you are going to apply the direct value (specific number like 3 goals, order ID 10248) or percentage (values above 30% or 50 %).
+The value type drop-down allows you to choose whether you are going to apply the direct value (a specific number like 3 goals or order ID 10248) or a percentage (values above 30% or 50%).

 #### Condition name

-You can give a meaningful name to the applied conditions.
+You can assign a meaningful name to the applied conditions.

 #### Condition type

-Choose the condition for measure field from the highlighted conditions.
+Please select the condition for the measure field from the highlighted options.

 ![numeric condition types](/static/assets/visualizing-data/visualization-widgets/images/column-chart/numeric-condition.png)

-If you selected the dimension as a `based-on field` and want to use text condition, the following text-based conditions are available.
+If you have selected the dimension as a `based-on field` and wish to use a text condition, the following text-based conditions are available.

 ![text conditions](/static/assets/visualizing-data/visualization-widgets/images/column-chart/text-condition.png)

-> The text-based condition type will be enabled only when the dimension selected is used as the based-on field.
+> The text-based condition type will only be enabled when the selected dimension is used as the based-on field.

 #### Value

-You can mention the condition value.
+You can mention the value of the condition.

 #### Case sensitive

-For the dimensions, case sensitive option is provided to choose whether the entered value is case sensitive or not.
+The case sensitive option is provided for choosing whether the entered value is case sensitive or not when considering the dimensions.

 #### Fill color

-Select the fill color for that condition using the color picker.
+Please select the fill color for that condition using the color picker.

 #### Add condition

-Click ` add condition` to specify add new condition.
+Click `add condition` to specify a new condition.

 #### Delete condition